roboticslab-fr/turtlebot_vibot/README.md

 # turtlebot_vibot
 Metapackage to handle our customized TurtleBot2 fleet

+Composed of 2 packages :

+- *turtlebot_vibot_bringup* - to start the TurtleBot with RPLiDAR and Kinect Sensors

+- *turtlebot_vibot_nav* - to perform navigation tasks : to create a map and navigate

 ## RP-LiDAR A1 Installation

 Install rp-lidar package by following the instructions provided by the manufacturer :

 Slamtec repository for ROS packages : https://github.com/Slamtec/rplidar_ros (see references on the repository for more informations on the LiDAR)